IVSoftware/key_filter_for_console/README.md

 ***
 **What **CONTROL X** does**

-Obviously the loop will return once this is detected, but if a `Task` is "all there is" then what keeps the app from dropping out?
+Obviously the loop will return once this is detected, but if a `Task` is "all there is" then what keeps the app from dropping out in the meantime?
 One solution is to have the `ConsoleApplication.Run()` method return a SemaphoreSlim synchronization object, and simply call `Wait` on it.
 Now the `Main` will not exit until **CONTROL X** releases the semaphore.

     static void Main(string[] args)
     {